Shotplay/Warframe-items-export/README.md

   - Add the data you want
   - Done

 P.S.
-It already contains two files with relay names in Russian and English.
+It already contains two files with some relays names in Russian and English

 **Types:**
 If you are using `Typescript`, there is a file for you in the @types folder describing all data types